fxpio/tug/doc/index.md

 > **Note:**
 >
-> The API key is stored in the S3 bucket with the prefix `api-keys/`.
+> The API keys are stored in the DynamoDB with the prefix `api-keys:`.

 ## 6) Enjoy!